Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 **Advanced settings:**

-Users should modify the detection configuration to let Adel's predicted anomalies match with their labels as much as possible When users try different numbers for sensitivity, the anomaly red points on the anomaly score trend visuals will change accordingly.
+Users should modify the detection configuration to let Metrics-Advisor-for-Equipment's predicted anomalies match with their labels as much as possible
+When users try different numbers for sensitivity, the anomaly red points on the anomaly score trend visuals will change accordingly.

 - `Data granularity`: automatically detected on the backend;